-However, this system is not fully compatible with the five elements theory, because King Wen’s Later Heaven only considers the classical four seasons, and ignores late autumn as the fifth season and corresponding fifth phase element earth.
+However, this system is not fully compatible with the five elements theory, because King Wen’s Later Heaven only considers the classical four seasons, and ignores late autumn as the fifth season with its corresponding fifth phase element earth.
 After careful consideration, I have made a few changes to the order of King Wen’s Later Heaven:

 - Qian: Due to its expansive characteristics, I find it reasonable to attribute heaven to the phase element fire (rather than phase element metal).
 Moreover, in the classical teachings, the heart is also the seat of Shen.

 - Gen: mountain (rest, contemplation) corresponds in my opinion rather to the phase element metal (transcendence) than to phase element water.